 Thanks to screen sharing, you can observe one, 10, even 50 screens in action simultaneously, allowing you to closely monitor your network.
 And thats your entire network not just Macs you can also view and control the screens of any Virtual Network Computing (VNC)-enabled computer, including Windows, Linux and UNIX.
 When a user needs assistance, you take control of any individual screen and view the remote desktop in full-screen mode.

 Remote Desktop widget

-If you just want a quick look at one screen, launch the Remote Desktop widget from Dashboard.
+If you just want a quick look at one screen and are running Apple Remote Desktop 3 on Mac OS X v10.4 Tiger, launch the Remote Desktop widget from Dashboard.
 The widget is fully-integrated with the administrative application and will allow you to select a specific system from the list of computers under your control.

 Of course, screen sharing works both ways.
 If you want to demonstrate something to one user or an entire group, you can do so by sharing your own screen.
 Show them exactly how to accomplish a task by walking through the steps yourself.

 If the situation requires more than just a demonstration, you can easily transfer files and folders between your computer and a users computer by a simple drag-and-drop (or copy-and-paste).
 With pinpoint accuracy, you can graphically copy files to a particular location in the Finder, or directly into any application or document window on the remote computer.

 System status indicators

 System status indicators are perfect for a quick check on all your systems.
 A summary view gives you insight into the overall health of a system.
 Detailed views give colour-coded status of CPU, disk and memory usage.
 Colour indicators change from green to yellow to red when usage levels reach a defined threshold.